Ifycode-study/react-CRA/README.md

-# Getting Started with Create React App
+# React CRA - Build Web Apps with React & Firebase
+React's Create React App with code examples, from "Build Web Apps with React & Firebase" Udemy course by Net Ninja.

+## Available Scripts

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

 In the project directory, you can run: